 where

-and comes from integration over matter variables.
+comes from integration over matter variables.
 One is interested only in the solution for two points which are on each other's light cones.
 Again, the general theory of differential equations tells one that near the light cone

-where is the square of the interval between the two points and is a regular function.
-Here the difference between these propagators and the usual ones of field theory is obvious since the depends upon the variables.
-Now,
+is a regular function.
+Here the difference between these propagators and the usual ones of field theory is obvious since the

 At this point the more or less rigorous mathematical treatment stops and things that are said cannot be proved mathematically.